timbenroeck/Cloud-App-Workshop/README.md

 ﻿<a name="welcome" />
 # Cloud and Application development Workshop #
-TODO: Think of a description for the course
+Learn how to leverage the power of the cloud to build mobile and gaming applications.

 <a name="pre-requisites" />
 ## Pre-Requisites ##